BLCM/OpenBLCMM/windows-processing/README.md

 1. [Visual Studio](https://visualstudio.microsoft.com/) and its C++ components.
 2. [Liberica NIK](https://bell-sw.com/pages/downloads/native-image-kit/#downloads).
 3. [WinRun4J](https://winrun4j.sourceforge.net), if you want to set an EXE icon
+    1. Note that you'll have to get `RCEDIT64.exe` into your `%PATH%` manually.
 4. [Inno Setup](https://jrsoftware.org/isinfo.php)

 Then:

 1. Start a "x64 Native Tools Command Prompt" shell from Visual Studio
 2. If you want, run `native-agent-new.bat` or `native-agent-merge.bat` and
    interact with the app for awhile.
-Compare the contents of `conf-dir` with the `META-INF/native-image` dir in sourcecode to see if anything new is required.
+Compare the contents of `src/META-INF/native-image/blcmm/blcmm` with the latest git HEAD, to see if anything new is required.
 If so, add them and rebuild `OpenBLCMM.jar`.
-    1. `native-agent-new.bat` creates a totally fresh `conf-dir` each time, so make sure to be careful about merging in with the originals, since the new one might be missing functionality if you didn't do a totally thorough runthrough.
+    1. `native-agent-new.bat` creates a totally fresh config dir each time, so make sure to be careful about merging in with the originals, since the new one might be missing functionality if you didn't do a totally thorough runthrough.
-    2. `native-agent-merge.bat` should *update* an existing `conf-dir` with new activity, which will probably make updates a little easier to deal with.
+    2. `native-agent-merge.bat` will *update* an existing config dir with new activity, which will probably make updates a little easier to deal with.
 3. Run `native-compile.bat` (or just `native-image -jar OpenBLCMM.jar`) to
    compile `OpenBLCMM.exe`
-    1. The batch file also uses WinRun4J to set an icon on the EXE itself, with `RCEDIT64.EXE /I OpenBLCMM.exe openblcmm.ico`.
+    1. The batch file also uses WinRun4J to set an icon on the EXE itself, using `RCEDIT64.EXE /I OpenBLCMM.exe openblcmm.ico`.
 If you want an icon but didn't use the batch file, be sure to do that.
 The batch file also collects the EXE and all required DLLs into a `compiled` subdir.